 Assagioli identified seven core principles: disidentification, the personal self, the will, the ideal model, synthesis, the superconscious, and the transpersonal self.

 Psychosynthesis practice is based on the concept that every person only uses a small part of their potential, that we are all able to lead fulfilling lives and that behind every problem there is a gift or quality that will lead to growth and transformation and that no matter what might come our way we always have a choice as to how we respond.

-Initially when working with clients, for their assessment I endeavour to demonstrate unconditional positive regard, empathy and acceptance, through offering these principles to help to-build a therapeutic alliance that enables a client to feel safe, heard and valued enough to discuss any issues they may want to bring to a session.
+Initially, when working with clients, for their assessment I endeavor to demonstrate unconditional positive regard, empathy, and acceptance, through offering these principles to help to build a therapeutic alliance that enables a client to feel safe, heard, and valued enough to discuss any issues they may want to bring to a session.
 To achieve this I follow the BACP Ethical Framework.
 My counselling work is based on psychosynthesis theory and practice.
 My way of working has evolved since I started in terms of the methods and techniques that I use.
 I aim to be fully responsive to the needs of the particular client and the particular situation and I always give them choice.

-A psychosynthesis session has the a lot of external characteristics of other forms of therapy and counselling.
-Therapist and client seat facing each other, the room is quiet and the furnishings are simple.
-Before the session I have a few minutes silence for my myself as it helps me disidentify from my thoughts to focus and be present while working with clients.
-Depending on the client I check with them how they would like to start the session and if they say they want to have a few minutes silence, then we do that, close their eyes and to focus on their breathing as a way to relax before starting.
+A psychosynthesis session has a lot of external characteristics of other forms of therapy and counselling.
+The therapist and client seat facing each other, the room is quiet and the furnishings are simple.
+Before the session, I have a few minutes of silence for myself as it helps me disidentify from my thoughts to focus and be present while working with clients.
+Depending on the client I check with them how they would like to start the session and if they say they want to have a few minute's silence, then we do that, close their eyes, and focus on their breathing as a way to relax before starting.
 It might also help them to become aware of what they want to bring to the session.